General Data Protection Regulations Privacy Notice

 - Providing information, advice or guidance.

-The school routinely shares pupils’ information due to a legal obligation with:
+The School routinely shares pupils’ information due to a legal obligation and public task duty with:

 - The National Health Service